costajob/currency_converter/README.md

 The library is relaxed on float arithmetics precision by rounding final conversion results by *two decimals*.
 This allows to speed up execution by avoiding instantiating `Decimal` objects and can be acceptable considering the objectives (granularity of currencies).

 ## Data
 The EUR exchange rates are fetched by a remote [XML document](https://www.ecb.europa.eu/stats/eurofxref/eurofxref-hist-90d.xml).
 The document is fetched one time only at server start and cached at `./cconv/data/rates.xml` to avoid network latency.
-Just delete it to fetch a fresh copy.
+Just delete the cached XML to fetch a fresh copy (remember to reset in-memory cache too, read below).

+### Cache
-A plain, internal caching mechanism is used to avoid parsing the document at each request (it will store a maximum of 1000 rates objects).
+A plain, in-memory caching mechanism is adopted to avoid traversing the XML document at each request: it will store a maximum of 1000 `EurRates` objects.
+The cache is activated at server start, to reset it you have to restart `gunicorn`.

 ## Tests
 The library is covered, by fast, isolated unit and doc testing (the latter to grant reliable documentation):